RichardMidnight/sd/README.md

    1) Install Raspbery PI OS on an SD card that is large enought to hold some SD images.
 32GB or 64GB will do.
 This is your Master SD card.

-   2) Install sd as discribed below.
+   2) Install sd as described below.

  TO MAKE AN IMAGE FILE...